When Does it Start to Snow in the Jigokudani Monkey Park?

-The macaques of the Jigokudani Monkey Park are here all throughout the year however given that they are commonly referred to as “snow monkeys”, visitors understandably want to see them in the depths of winter and regularly ask, when does it start snowing in the park?
+The monkeys of the Jigokudani Monkey Park are here all throughout the year however given that they are most commonly referred to as ‘snow monkeys’, many visitors understandably want to see them in the depths of winter and regularly ask – when does it start snowing in the park?

-Snowfall will vary from year-to-year so it is impossible to accurately definitely when it will come on any particular year.
+Snowfall will vary from year-to-year so it’s impossible to definitely state when the snow will come, at least very far in advance.
 However, as a rule, the year’s first snowfall at the park usually occurs in mid to late-November.
-This initial snow can sometimes be quite substantial however daytime temperatures remain pleasantly warm through November, melting it quickly.
-This might occur a couple of times until around December 10th, from which time snowfall becomes more regular but again, not enough to stay on the ground for long.
+The first snowfall can sometimes be substantial however daytime temperatures remain pleasantly warm through November, melting it quickly.
+This might occur a couple of times until around mid-December, from which time snowfall becomes more regular but again, not enough to stay on the ground for long.

-Sometime around December 20th, heavier snowfall is usually accompanied by lower temperatures.
+Sometime in the week of December, heavier snowfall is usually accompanied by lower temperatures.
 Snow will remain on the ground and from that point onward winter has begun and the landscape will remain white for several months.
 The monkey park and surrounding region are usually blessed with a white Christmas, making it a magical experience for many visitors who have never experienced one!

 Snow should fall consistently through January and February.
 The middle of that period can bring extremely heavy snowfall with large amounts on the ground and in the park.
 Heading toward the end of February and into March, the snow should continue but gradually becomes more intermittent.
 By the end of March, regular snowfall is likely to have finished at the park but snow will remain on the ground, eventually melting to patches here and there in April.

-Over the course of winter, the trail leading through the forest to the monkey park will be affected by snow and ice.
+The trail leading through the forest to the monkey park, and the park itself, will be affected by snow and ice through.
 While this makes the walk even more beautiful, it can also be treacherous, particularly for visitors who are not accustomed to walking in such conditions.
 Snow often accumulates by the side of the trail, concealing the edge, which can at times drop away sharply.
-Don’t let this stop you from visiting but please ensure that you wear good quality and appropriate footwear – including snowboots and crampons – and clothing if visiting in winter.
-Take your time and pay attention to your footsteps and trail conditions.
+Don’t let this stop you from visiting but please ensure that you wear good quality shoes or boots and take your time walking to and from the park.
+Always pay attention to your footsteps and trail conditions.